srozemuller/rozemuller_blog/content/blog/2020-11-22-enable-rdp-shortpath-for-azure-virtual-desktop-on-an-image-version-automated/index.md

 ## Finalizing the virtual machine

 The second last step is Sysprep the virtual machine and create a new version into the Shared Image Gallery.
-I talked about how to Sysprep and create a new version automatically in [part 2 of Windows Virtual Desktop Image Management Automated](https://www.rozemuller.com/save-wvd-image-with-sysprep-as-image-gallery-version/).
+I talked about how to Sysprep and create a new version automatically in [part 2 of Azure Virtual Desktop Image Management Automated](https://www.rozemuller.com/save-wvd-image-with-sysprep-as-image-gallery-version/).

-The very last step is adding the new virtual machines to the Windows Virtual Desktop hostpool.
-How to achieve that goal fully automatically please check [part 3 Create WVD sessionhosts on image version](https://www.rozemuller.com/windows-virtual-desktop-image-management-automated-part-3-create-wvd-sessionhosts-based-on-shared-image-gallery-version-with-arm/)
+The very last step is adding the new virtual machines to the Azure Virtual Desktop hostpool.
+How to achieve that goal fully automatically please check [part 3 Create AVD sessionhosts on image version](https://www.rozemuller.com/windows-virtual-desktop-image-management-automated-part-3-create-wvd-sessionhosts-based-on-shared-image-gallery-version-with-arm/)

 ## Verify connection